Heritage Tour - History Tour Of Mauritius

-The museum is separated to different themed areas dedicated to music, art, antique maps, Chinese and Indian housewares and quirky appliances, such as a colonial shower.
+The museum is separated into different themed areas dedicated to music, art, antique maps, Chinese and Indian housewares and quirky appliances, such as a colonial shower.

-At the end of the tour enjoy a delicious lunch experience at the Eureka House restaurant that specializes in traditional Mauritian cuisine (see additional information for menu).
+At the end of the tour enjoy a delicious lunch experience at the Eureka House restaurant that specializes in traditional Mauritian cuisine (see F & B for menu).

 The Mauritius Glass Gallery

-In order to keep the memory of this unique experience alive, you can bring back at very affordable prices unique home wares in different shapes and colors made from 100% recycled glass.
+In order to keep the memory of this unique experience alive, you can bring back at very affordable prices, unique homeware in different shapes and colors made from 100% recycled glass.

-As part of this tour, you will be treated to a scrumptious lunch at the Eureka House restaurant with its beautiful garden.
+As part of this tour, you will be treated to a scrumptious lunch at the Eureka House restaurant while overlooking its beautiful garden.

 The meals demonstrate the most characteristic flavors of Mauritius, which are an artful blend of the different cultures coexisting in the island.

 The transportation prices are per vehicle (and not per person).
 You can choose the vehicle type according to the number of passengers in your group.